ameekkhan/ameeqsort/README.md

 4

-Every quadruple will be get sorted using quadrupleSort()
+Every quadruple will be sorted using quadrupleSort()

 Then Merging of all quadruples using merge()